ucd-csl/Scapade/README.md

 A presentation of the current results for all the datasets and methods may be seen [here](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/data_analysis/Results%20-%20V2.pdf).

-All accuracy and overlap results for each dataset using each of the four methods (SymSpell, PySpellChecker, Aspell and the Phoneme sequence method) can be seen in the Jupyter Notebook [results_spelling_correction_overlap_and_scores.ipynb](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/data_analysis/results_spelling_correction_overlap_and_scores.ipynb)
+All accuracy and overlap results for each dataset using each of the four methods (SymSpell, PySpellChecker, Aspell and the Phoneme sequence) can be seen in the Jupyter Notebook [results_spelling_correction_overlap_and_scores.ipynb](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/data_analysis/results_spelling_correction_overlap_and_scores.ipynb)

 A notebook linking to all of the word correction results for the CMU method across the datasets using SymSpell as the comparison method can be seen in [corrected_words.md](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/data_analysis/corrected_words.md).